Cambridge Analytica Slammed for Psychographic Advertising

-And while the richest profile and social graph data a marketer can analyze these days may come from Facebook — since they can pair likes, comments and shares with extended user profile info — digital marketing pros know they’re not the only game in town.
+And while the richest profile and social graph data a marketer can analyze these days may come from Facebook – since their Edgerank algorithm pairs likes, comments, and shares with extended user profile info – digital marketing agency pros do the exact same thing on every other social media platform.

 Big data is data about you that’s been analyzed, interpreted and segmented to try and get to take some sort of action.

 Social networks sell ads based on user profiles they surveil.
 Amazon and Netflix make recommendations based on user data they surveil.

 Social customer relationship management or consumer surveillance services have actual platforms that are used to improve customer loyalty by assembling rich customer profiles that can be used to drive better marketing by amassing psychographic segmentation variables from multiple sources in a single database.

 Value of Data Analytics

 When you use a loyalty rewards card to save money at the checkout counter, you’re selling your purchasing history to someone, somewhere, who can sell it to someone else to build a consumer profile about you.

 For the consumer’s standpoint, what you say and buy in digital environments leaves a record behind, and managing those records is what online reputation management is all about.

 Imagine how well you could predict someone’s behavior – particularly someone unaware of what psychographic profiling is all about – if you could combine their Facebook, Twitter, Google, Amazon, Yelp, and shopping data into one extensive digital dossier.